 - you receive your manual immediately after payment

 - it is searchable

 Kawasaki Versys 650

-The Versys rides on the same chassis as Kawasaki’s two 650cc twins, the Ninja 650R and the ER-6n.
-Its siblings share the same electronics, motor, wheels, brakes, and main frame.
-The riding posture, rear subframe, suspension components, and engine tune are where it varies.
+Underneath its distinctive exterior, the Versys shares the same chassis as Kawasaki‘s 650cc twins, the Ninja 650R and the ER-6n.
+These siblings have common electronics, motors, wheels, brakes, and the main frame.
+However, where the Versys distinguishes itself is in its riding posture, rear subframe, suspension components, and engine tuning.

-The Versys’ 650 cc liquid-cooled, four-stroke parallel-twin engine has been retuned for improved low- and mid-range torque.
-This is accomplished through the use of variable camshafts and fuel injection settings.
-These modifications cause peak torque to occur at a lower engine speed and improve throttle responsiveness between 3,000 and 6,000 rpm.
-A balancing tube has also been installed between the exhaust headers to level out power delivery.
-Power is 68 hp (51 kW) at 8,500 rpm, compared with the Ninja’s 67 hp (50 kW) at 8,000 rpm.
-Torque is 47.2 lbft (64.0 Nm) versus the Ninja’s 48.45 lbft (65.69 Nm).
-However, improving the engine’s low and mid-range responsiveness comes at the price of a little decrease in peak output.
+The Kawasaki Versys 650 boasts a 650cc liquid-cooled, four-stroke parallel-twin engine that has been fine-tuned for improved low- and mid-range torque.
+This enhancement is achieved through the use of variable camshafts and fuel injection settings, resulting in peak torque occurring at lower engine speeds and improved throttle responsiveness within the 3,000 to 6,000 rpm range.
+To ensure smoother power delivery, a balancing tube has been added between the exhaust headers.
+The engine produces 68 hp (51 kW) at 8,500 rpm, slightly edging out the Ninja’s 67 hp (50 kW) at 8,000 rpm, while torque is rated at 47.2 lbft (64.0 Nm) compared to the Ninja’s 48.45 lbft (65.69 Nm).
+It’s worth noting that these enhancements in low and mid-range performance come with a slight trade-off in peak output.

 A similar strategy was employed by Honda with its CBF1000 model, utilizing a 180-degree rotating crankshaft, which results in an irregular firing interval and a unique “throbbing” sound at idle.